An assistant hunting guide is a qualified and eligible person who guides on behalf of a licensed guide outfitter.

 Requirements as to the manner, form and content of the assistant guide authorization have been prescribed under section 1.17 of the Wildlife Act Commercial Activities Regulation (the 'regulation').
 The requirements are as follows:

-A guide outfitter may elect to use the following form or prepare their own authorization.
+A guide outfitter may elect to use the Wildlife Act Assistant Guide Authorization form (PDF, 146KB) or prepare their own authorization.
 The only statutory requirement is that the authorization must satisfy the requirements in section 1.17 of the regulation.
+This document contains reference to previous ministers or ministries responsible for wildlife at the time of publication.
+Periodic transfer of authority for natural resource management may not be reflected in this document.

 If you have any questions or concerns regarding the assistant guide authorization form or the requirements under section 1.17 of the regulation, please contact FrontCounter BC at 1-877-855-3222 (Canada) or ++1-778-372-0729 (From outside of North America).